 FabLab - Ars Electronica Center

-Research and realization of the FabLab was part of my work at Ars Electronica Futurelab.
+Designing and building the FabLab was part of my work at Ars Electronica Futurelab.